-- The default position remains that a woman is entitled to 52 weeks' maternity leave and 39 weeks' maternity pay.
+- Women remain entitled to 52 weeks' maternity leave and 39 weeks' maternity pay.

 - A woman on maternity leave can commit to bringing her maternity leave and pay period to an end early.
 The balance of the maternity leave and pay period becomes available for either parent to take as shared parental leave and pay.

-- For the tax year beginning April 2016 statutory shared parental pay rate will stay at £139.58 a week.
-The rate remains unchanged because of the low inflation rate to September 2015.
+- For the tax year beginning April 2017, the statutory shared parental pay rate will rise to £140.98 a week.

 - Shared parental leave can be taken in periods of a week or multiples of a week.